GreeningLab/GNA5031_applied3/README.md

  - Visualize phylogenetic tree using ITOL

 ## **3. Prerequisite**:

+**OBJECTIVES: Complete the following prerequisites, which are essential in following this practiacl session**

 ### 3.1 Virtual machines (VMs)

 You have been provided credentials that will allow you to access these virtual machines 24/7.
 To access any remote server, we use the terminal and the ssh command.
 If you are on a mac or linux based PC, you will have terminal in-built.
 If you are on a windows-based PC, please download PuTTY.